cjburgos/gamify-p4/README.md

 Build a scalable, modular, onchain game platform where anyone can:

-Deploy their own Game Arena with recurring matches and customizable rule logic.
+Deploy and own an Arena, where games happen on a recurring schedule.

-Act as a Gamemaster, creating games powered by smart contracts that live onchain.
+Act as a Gamemaster, deploying Game Smart Contracts with flexible logic and timing.

-Let Players enter through a Waitroom, then participate in games using only stablecoins—no native tokens or gas fees required.
+Let Players join via a Waitroom and play gasless games with only stablecoins.

+Use a marketplace of plug-and-play game templates, enabling creators to monetize their contracts.

+Empower brands, artists, or teams to grow fan engagement through repeatable, reward-based experiences.

-Use composable Orchestration Smart Contracts to manage:
+Leverage Orchestration Smart Contracts to manage:

 Player Deposit Vaults

-Gas Vaults for sponsoring transaction fees
+Gas Vaults

-Distribution Modules to payout winners
+Distribution Modules

-Game Randomizers or future oracle feeds (e.g. Chainlink)
+Randomizers and oracle feeds

-Support for a wide range of game logic and verticals: corporate team building arenas, social competitions, trivia lobbies, or sports prediction leagues.
+Whether used for corporate training, fan engagement, sports prediction, or social games, PlayOnchain is the framework for onchain competition at scale.

-Onchain Game Rooms is a platform where anyone can become a Gamemaster—a host of recurring, onchain multiplayer games.
+PlayOnchain is a platform where anyone can become a Gamemaster—a host of recurring, onchain multiplayer games.
 Players enter rooms by paying a small stablecoin fee, and compete in randomized elimination-style games like "Guess the Dice" or "Pick the Card."
 The last person standing wins the pot (minus a fee to the Gamemaster).
 A POAP is issued to all players, and a winner’s NFT + prize is distributed onchain.

 Games are gasless to players—Gamemasters cover all execution costs.